OriginalGuru/midterm-1--phase-transitions/README.md

 1. Use the symmetry table to explain which degrees of freedom ($N$, $P$, $G$, and $C$) can be described by **Problem 1**.
 2. Use the symmetry table to explain which degrees of freedom ($N$, $P$, $G$, and $C$) can be coupled to each other as described in the model of **Problem 2**.
 3. Is there a way to have a third-order term $Q_1 Q_2 Q_3$?
-Which degrees of freedom allow for this and why?
+If so, which degrees of freedom allow for this and why?
+It not, why not?